 Regardless of the industry you are in, I recommend that you read this “Data Review“.
 It contains examples of good practice, but also many “war stories” showing where firms got it wrong.
 One recurring theme is the failure of firms to realise the dependency between upstream and downstream business processes, and the data flow between them.
 In other words, they don’t understand their data supply chain.

-Here are some of my posts on Solvency II Data Governance (Data Supply Chain Management) that you may find useful:
+Here are some of my posts on Solvency II Data Governance (Data Supply Chain Management).
+I hope you find them useful: